Skip to main content

 Consistent exercise training leads to a beneficial downregulation of the body’s primary fluid-retaining hormonal system.

 For individuals on hormone therapy, integrating these exercise strategies is a proactive way to manage potential side effects.
-For a man on TRT experiencing ankle swelling, a combination of to activate the calf muscle pump and regular brisk walking to improve circulation can be highly effective.
+For a man on TRT experiencing ankle swelling, a combination of resistance training to activate the calf muscle pump and regular brisk walking to improve circulation can be highly effective.

 For a perimenopausal woman dealing with cyclical bloating, yoga and steady-state cardio can help manage the fluid shifts driven by fluctuating estrogen and progesterone.
 The goal is to create a physiological environment where the body’s natural drainage systems are fully activated, providing a powerful counterbalance to hormonal signals for fluid retention.